sbulav/sbulav.github.io/_posts/2022-10-04-gitops-at-scale.md

 - How to use sync windows to disable/enable deployment periods
 - How to employ ArgoCD notifications

-The course itself is pretty long and gives you ability to test everything in practice.
+The course itself is pretty long and gives you the ability to test everything in practice.

-Final test has 50 questions with passing score at 85%.
+The final test has 50 questions with a passing score of 85%.

 I highly recommend this course to anyone interested in GitOps/ArgoCD.